Licence Checker England

 Up to 5 years

 Applications are made by downloading the application form from the council's website and submitting by post or email to the Private Sector Housing department.
 Payment is made separately online via the council's payment portal.
 Redditch Borough Council is committed to ensuring that all occupiers of HMOs live in safe and healthy homes and routinely inspects all licensed HMOs in accordance with the Housing Health and Safety Rating System (HHSRS).
 Enforcement action in the first instance is based on advising and educating landlords and occupants.
-If convicted of failing to licence an HMO, the landlord may be required to repay up to 12 months' rent to tenants (applied for through the Residential Property Tribunal).
+If convicted of failing to licence an HMO, the landlord Tenants or local authorities may be able to apply for a rent repayment order.
+GOV.UK guidance now refers to up to two years' rent for relevant offences, but eligibility, timing and the final amount depend on the facts and tribunal decision.
 The private sector housing function is shared with Bromsgrove District Council; joint HMO registers covering both Bromsgrove District and Redditch Borough are published on the Redditch BC website.
 Property types covered: HMOs occupied by at least 5 persons comprising two or more households who share at least one basic amenity (bathroom or kitchen).
 Exemptions or exclusions: Properties occupied by fewer than 5 persons Properties where all occupants are from the same household Certain exempt categories under the Housing Act 2004.

 View HMO licensing info on council website